Tontonjo/ipv6_scan/README.md

 ### Demonstration:
-You can watch a demonstration of the tool [On youtube soon](https://www.youtube.com/tontonjo)
+You can watch a demonstration of the tool [On youtube](https://www.youtube.com/watch?v=04hpO4tshqE)

 ## Features are:
 Association of MAC addresses, local link adresses and vendor if possible.